ATTCKDigital/FLEX/config/README.md

 - `geotarget`: A function for redirecting users based on location.
 Requires WPML & WP Engine Geo IP.
 Can be customized for specific countries and parameters
 - `load-more`: Function load more content via AJAX.
 Can be customized to suit project needs.
 Requires `load-more.js`. 👍🏻**recommended**
 - `nav-walker`: Custom Nav Walker with custom markup for nested menu items.
 Use as when outputting a menu `'walker' => new Nav_Walker_Nav_Menu,` 👍🏻**recommended**
-- `password-protection`: Settings for password protected pages.
+- `password-protection`: Markup for password protected page password form.
 - `wpml-language-switcher`: Custom language switcher for WPML.
 Requires WPML.

 ### Theme Includes